This PDF is the current document as it appeared on Public Inspection on 09/12/2014 at 08:45 am.

 Environmental Protection Agency.

-The Environmental Protection Agency (EPA) is taking final action to Start Printed Page 32018approve elements of a State Implementation Plan (SIP) submission from the State of Kansas addressing the applicable requirements of Clean Air Act (CAA) section 110 for the 2010 National Ambient Air Quality Standards (NAAQS) for Sulfur Dioxide (SO2), which requires that each state adopt and submit a SIP to support implementation, maintenance, and enforcement of each new or revised NAAQS promulgated by EPA.
+The Environmental Protection Agency (EPA) is taking final action to approve elements of a State Implementation Plan (SIP) submission from the State of Kansas addressing the applicable requirements of Clean Air Act (CAA) section 110 for the 2008 National Ambient Air Quality Standards (NAAQS) for Lead (Pb), which requires that each state adopt and submit a SIP to support implementation, maintenance, and enforcement of each new or revised NAAQS promulgated by EPA.
 These SIPs are commonly referred to as “infrastructure” SIPs.
 The infrastructure requirements are designed to ensure that the structural components of each state's air quality management program are adequate to meet the state's responsibilities under the CAA.

 FOR FURTHER INFORMATION CONTACT:

 Ms. Lachala Kemp, Air Planning and Development Branch, U.S. Environmental Protection Agency, Region 7, 11201 Renner Boulevard, Lenexa, KS 66219; telephone number: (913) 551-7214; fax number: (913) 551-7065; email address: firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information

 Throughout this document, the terms “we,” “us,” or “our” refer to EPA.
 This section provides additional information by addressing the following:

 III.
 Final Action